slvwolf/zwave-mqtt-bridge/README.md

 - Sensors
 - Binary sensors
-- Light controls
-- Light brightness
+- All Lights

 ## Known issues

-- RGB light colors are not controllable
+- RGB State is not supported
-- Auto discovery messages are sent only during initialization (bridge needs to be restarted if Home Assistant is rebooted)